Wed 9th September 2020

 PICTURE OF THE YEAR COMPETITION

-Our digital images and prints are judged by Kathy Chantler ARPS from the Imagez Camera Club.
+Our digital images are judged by Kathy Chantler ARPS from the Imagez Camera Club.
 The very best work from the four rounds of this season’s ladder competitions (excluding the Natural History competition) is brought together to find the best shot this year

 Wed 12th May